Planting Peppers in Your Ohio Garden

 Hot peppers are rated on what’s called the Scoville scale; a measure of the capsaicin within them.
 The higher the Scoville Heat Unit (SHU) number, the hotter the pepper.

-- Anaheim Peppers—grow about 6 to 10 inches long and 1 to 2 inches wide.
+- Anaheim Peppers: These grow to about 6 to 10 inches long and 1 to 2 inches wide.
 They are a bit hot, although considered to be a rather mild type of spicy.
 The peppers are green to maroon at full maturity.

-- Banana Peppers—long, yellow and tangy.
-Some types are known for having a sweet flavor but when added to pizza or salads, banana peppers tend to be tart and somewhat spicy.
+- Banana Peppers: Long, yellow and tangy.
+Some types are known for having a sweet flavor, but when they added to pizza or salads they tend to be tart and somewhat spicy.

-- Bell Peppers—are the most popular for Ohio gardens (we grow them each year).
+- Bell Peppers: The most popular for Ohio gardens (we grow them each year).
 Because bell pepper genes don't contain the capsaicin chemical; they are not spicy.
 The beautiful green color of bells comes from picking them early.
 Bell peppers turn red, yellow and orange when allowed to completely ripen.

-Learning experience: at one time my husband was slicing jalapenos – without gloves – and inadvertently rubbed his eyes.
+- Capsaicin burns.
+Wash your hands carefully or use disposable plastic gloves when handling hot peppers with a SHU rage above 100.
+(Learning experience: One time my husband was slicing jalapeños—without gloves—and inadvertently rubbed his eyes.
 The burning was terrible!
 The sensation lasted for hours and we were lucky that his eyes were not damaged.
-However, JJ was wearing soft contact lenses then; they had to be discarded and replaced.
+However, JJ was wearing soft contact lenses then; they had to be discarded and replaced.)

 - Whether ornamental hot peppers are planted in containers or gardens, they draw the attention of children and pets.
 These tiny peppers (with the capsaicin chemical) can pack quite a punch if handled or chewed on.